adrian411997/ProductsForYou-FrontEnd/Readme.md

 ## Can I run locally in my pc?

-Yes, the backend is configure for running locally , just install the dependencies in both folders (api and client):
+Yes, the backend is configure for running locally , just install the dependencies in both folders (ProductsForYou-BackEnd and ProductsForYou-FrontEnd):

 ```bash
 npm install